jrxk/cs296-final-project/README.md

 # CS 296-25 Honors Project

-This is my adventure game for CS 296 Fall 2016.
+This is my adventure game, the final project for CS 296 Fall 2016.
 This repository contains the code we did in class.
 You can use it as a starting point for your own project if you want.